monimaj89/Project3-Savor-Pages/README.md

 Savor Pages is a recipe sharing and management Application built using Python, Flask+SQLAlchemy, Materialize, Jinja2 and Java Script jQuery.
 It uses Cloudinary API to manage user-uploaded images.

 User Authentication is handled using relational database (PostgreSQL using Flask+SQLAlchemy).
-Standard CRUD data manipulation is handled using a relational database Flask+PyMongo.
+Standard CRUD data manipulation is handled using a relational database with Flask.
 Savor Pages is my third milestone project for Code Institute's Level 5 Diploma in Web Application Development.

 As a lfood lover, but not necessarily cooking chef, the choice of this project was quite an easy decision.
 A site where everyone can share their ideas for recipes along with ingredients and preparations steps seems to be the perfect idea for someone who loves to eat and is not necessarily a chef, like me.